-• Are fish frys OK?
+• Are [our Parish] Fish Frys OK?

-Since serves fish instead of meat, your local church fish fry is a fine option for Fridays during Lent.
+Your local church fish fry is a fine option for Fridays during Lent.
 Because the Lent season is one rooted in penance, a modest meal at your parish is probably a better option than a lavish seafood feast at a fine restaurant.